Overview of our Journey to the Cloud

 We are not Exchange experts and so it was always a concern when we had to patch or upgrade the Exchange server.
 We were even more worried if something were to go wrong with it.

-So, when the Exchange online became available, which is many years ago now, we went for it and migrated all our mailboxes and decommissioned the Exchange server.
+So, when Exchange online became available, which is many years ago now, we went for it and migrated all our mailboxes and decommissioned the Exchange server.

 It was the best thing we ever did with regard to our email, and the start of a journey to the cloud.

-We are SharePoint experts, but still, even for us, SharePoint is not straightforward to manage.
+We are SharePoint experts, but still, even for us, SharePoint is not always straightforward to manage.
 It needs a lot of hardware to run effectively and keeping it backed up, patched and upgraded is a lot of work.